Pell equation: A generalization of continued fraction and Chakravala algorithms using the LLL-algorithm: Two algorithms that generalize the Chakravala method, that incorporate an additional variable

-The basic idea is very simple: in the chakravala method we composed a triple $(a,b,k)$ with the trivial triple $(m,1,m^2-d)$ (that is, we put $l=1$ in (\ref{3.3})) to get a new triple $(am+db,a+bm,k(m^2-d))$ which can be scaled down by $k$.
+The basic idea for both algorithms is very simple: in the Chakravala method, we composed a triple $(a,b,k)$ with the trivial triple $(m,1,m^2-d)$ (that is, we put $l=1$ in (\ref{3.3})) to get a new triple $(am+db,a+bm,k(m^2-d))$ which can be scaled down by $k$ as explained in the Introduction and Section 3.